sonictk/maya_python_c_extension/docs/index.md

 ## Why should I care? ##

-To be honest, I actually have started to become less reliant on Python as I continue to write more and more code, especially in Maya, now that I can [hotload my C++ code](https://bitbucket.org/sonictk/maya_hot_reload_example).
-However, there are some very good reasons why we might want to write Python bindings for our C++ code:
+To be honest, I actually have started to become less reliant on Python as I continue to write more and more code, even in Maya, now that I can [hotload my C++ code](https://bitbucket.org/sonictk/maya_hot_reload_example).
+However, there are some very good reasons why we might still want to write Python bindings for our C++ code:

 * Legacy code: the reality is that there is a lot of code out there that is already written in Python.
-Depending on the project, it might not be worth the cost to re-write the entire thing in C++ just for the sake of using a couple of utility functions.
-However, re-writing C++ functions from scratch back to Python is also a pain, not to mention that we'd take a _much_ larger performance hit than going the route of a Python C++ extension due to the larger amount of memory that would need to be marshaled between the two layers.
+Depending on the project, it might not be worth the effort to re-write the entire project in C++ just for the sake of using a couple of utility functions.
+However, re-writing C++ functions from scratch back to Python is also a pain, not to mention that we'd take a _much_ larger performance hit than going the route of a Python C++ extension due to the larger amount of memory that would need to be marshaled between the two layers, along with the levels of indirection.

-* Ease of debugging: while hot-reloadable code is nice, the fact remains that sometimes, it is easier to be able to call specific utility functions from both Python and C++ for the sake of inspecting scenes.
+* Ease of utilities: while hot-reloadable code is nice, the fact remains that sometimes, it is easier to be able to call specific utility functions from both Python and C++ for the sake of inspecting scenes.
 Writing template ``MPxCommand`` boilerplate gets incredibly annoying after a while, along with making it more difficult to actually integrate with a Python codebase.
-  (i.e. returning Python ``dict`` or other data types becomes impossible)
+  (i.e. returning Python ``dict`` or other data types is not possible directly from a traditional Maya command.)

-* Extending existing bindings: the reason I even bothered to write this tutorial in the first place is because there's been a lot of grumbling from both at work and outside of work from junior/senior people alike about the state of the Python OpenMaya bindings.
+* Extending existing bindings: the reason I even bothered to write this tutorial in the first place is because there's been a lot of grumbling from both at work and outside of work from fellow TDs alike about the state of the Python OpenMaya bindings.
 My primary goal here is to show that it's actually fairly trivial to write your own bindings if needed.

 ## Why not use a wrapper for this? ##